 Edwin Muñiz, Field Supervisor, U.S. Fish and Wildlife Service, Caribbean Ecological Services Field Office, P.O.
 Box 491, Boquerón, PR 00622; telephone (787) 851-7297.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Relay Service at (800) 877-8339.
+Individuals in the United States who are deaf, deafblind, hard of hearing, or have a speech disability may dial 711 (TTY, TDD, or TeleBraille) to access telecommunications relay services.
+Individuals outside the United States should use the relay services offered within their country to make international calls to the point-ofcontact in the United States.